microsoft/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 5. In the output table, locate the subscription you are using for this hands-on lab, and copy the SubscriptionId value into a text editor, such as Notepad, for use below.

 6. Next, enter the following `az ad sp create-for-rbac` command at the Cloud Shell prompt, replacing `<your-subscription-id>` with the value you copied above and `<your-resource-group-name>` with the name of your **hands-on-lab-SUFFIX** resource group, and then press `Enter` to run the command.
+This command sets the read permission on the resource group.
+>NOTE: If you are working in the lab environment, you might get following error:
+"Insufficient privileges to complete the operation."
+In that case go to taks 4.

    ```powershell
    $subscriptionId = "<your-subscription-id>"